-Ready Activity Fault O Ready (green) ♦ Activity (green) Fault (amber) Definition Flashing Off Off The Power-On Self Test (POST) is running or the test cartridge is running.
+O Ready (green) Activity (green) Fault (amber) Definition Flashing Off Off The Power-On Self Test (POST) is running or the test cartridge is running.
 Off or On Off or Flashing On The tape drive requires cleaning.
-See "Cleaning the Tape Drive" on page 17.
-If the Ready light is on, a tape cartridge is in the drive.
+See "Cleaning the Tape Drive" on page 18. • If the Ready light is on, a tape cartridge is in the drive.
 If the light is off, a cartridge is not in the drive.
 If the Activity light flashes, a tape cartridge is in the drive and tape movement is occurring.
 If the light is off, no tape movement is occurring.
-Off Off Off or On One of the conditions exists: The power is off (Fault light is off).
+Off Off Off or On One of the following conditions exists: The power is off (Fault light is off).
 The POST completed successfully, but no tape cartridge has been inserted.
 If the Fault light is on, cleaning is required.
-See "Cleaning the Tape Drive" on page 17.
+See "Cleaning the Tape Drive" on page 18.
+On Off or Flashing Off or On A data cartridge has been inserted.
+The 20/40GB 4MM Internal Tape Drive is ready to receive commands from the system (whether the Fault light is on or off).
+If the Fault light is on, cleaning is required.
+See "Cleaning the Tape Drive" on page 18.
+If the Activity light flashes, a tape cartridge is in the drive and tape movement is occurring.
+If the light is off, no tape movement is occurring.
+On Flashing Off or On The tape is in motion, and the 20/40GB 4MM Internal Tape Drive is running an operation or is cleaning.